 So you've selected the best steak, seasoned it well, prepped it for the grill, and then grilled it to a perfect medium-rare.
 Is it ready to serve yet?
 Not quite.
 There's one more element to cooking a perfectly juicy steak.

-A steak needs to rest for about five to seven minutes before you serve it.
-This has nothing to do with the steak being tired, and everything to do with wanting it to be as juicy as possible.
+Steak needs to rest for about 5 to 7 minutes before you serve it.
+This has nothing to do with the steak being tired and everything to do with wanting it to be as juicy as possible.

 The Perfect Steak Is a Juicy Steak

 If you were to cut into a steak straight from the grill, you'd see a huge pool of juices come spilling out all over your plate.
 But if you wait 5 minutes or so before cutting into it, you won't see that.
 The juices will be in the steak, not on the plate.
 Here's why.